Neod0Matrix/PixivCrawlerIII/README.md

-    If you use the crawler too often to request data from the server, the server may return an 10060 error for you, just need to wait for a while and then try again, or use a proxy server
+    If you use the crawler too often to request data from the server, the server may return an 10060 error for you, just need to wait for a while and then try again, or use a proxy server.

-    If your test network environment has been dns-polluted, I suggest you fix your PC dns-server to a pure server or get a proxy server
+    If your test network environment has been dns-polluted, I suggest you fix your PC dns-server to a pure server or get a proxy server.

     Version 2.7.8 is the last batch download solution that loads the main-page for the Pixiv website's old static HTML page.